scottcarr/scottcarr.github.com/_posts/2013-2-24-haskell-copilot-pid-controller.md

       e = y - u -- the error stream

-Adding a zero infront of a stream has the effect of "delaying" it one tick.
+Adding a zero in front of a stream has the effect of "delaying" it one tick.
 To calculate the derivative of the error, I delay the error stream one tick and subtract it from itself: